Gregory de Polnay: Career

-Polnay was also a regular in the Australian TV sitcom series, The Group (1971).
+He was also a regular in the Australian television sitcom series, The Group (1971).

 De Polnay's credits include: Space: 1999, Doctor Who (the serial The Robots of Death), Poldark, Enemy at the Door, Tenko, The Fourth Arm, One by One, Howards' Way and Boon.

-De Polnay has been an actor, director and voice teacher for nearly forty years, working in all aspects of the theatre with several West End credits to his name and appearing with the RSC in his own production of You Can't Shut Out The Human Voice featuring Peggy Ashcroft and Ben Kingsley.
-He also has over 100 TV appearances and 350 radio broadcasts to his name.
+He was an actor, director and voice teacher for nearly 40 years, working in all aspects of the theatre with several West End credits to his name and appearing with the RSC in his own production of You Can't Shut Out The Human Voice featuring Peggy Ashcroft and Ben Kingsley.
+He also had over 100 television appearances and 350 radio broadcasts to his name.

 Due to an accident sustained while playing Malvolio in Twelfth Night at the Colorado Shakespeare Festival, the USA in 1987, de Polnay retrained as a voice specialist at the Royal Central School of Speech and Drama, where he gained the Advanced Diploma in Voice Studies and later on an MA at King's College London in Text and Performance Studies.
 Whilst being Head of Voice at the Drama Centre, London and at LAMDA, he has been a prominent member of staff at several major drama schools and has lectured on 'Language and Style' in the USA, Canada and South Africa.

-During the past decade, de Polnay has directed twenty-one Jacobean and Restoration plays for RADA.
+During the past decade, de Polnay directed 21 Jacobean and Restoration plays for RADA.
 He was a drama advisor for the BBC World Service Classical Drama Series and has adapted several plays for the BBC World Service.
-When not directing, de Polnay works for several organizations in the field of public speaking and communication skills, including his own business GdeP Associates Ltd in London.
-He coaches several top TV and sports presenters. de Polnay also works extensively for RADA in Business providing communication and presentation skills training for a wide variety of business organizations.
-He has been appointed Director of the RADA Shakespeare Certificate Scheme.
+When not directing, de Polnay worked for several organisations in the field of public speaking and communication skills, including his own business GdeP Associates Ltd in London.
+He coached several top television and sports presenters.
+De Polnay also worked extensively for RADA in Business providing communication and presentation skills training for a wide variety of business organisations.
+He was appointed Director of the RADA Shakespeare Certificate Scheme.

+Death

+De Polnay died in Poitiers, France on 1 January 2026, at the age of 82.